 A great classroom activity here is one that will keep the students active and engaged.
 Write all of your vocabulary words on individual flashcards.
 Then, ask students to act out each of the words pulled.
 For this activity, they could easily act out companion or compose.
 Feel free to give them access to any props that may be required and, perhaps, you'll even create a word bank on the board so students have words to choose from.

-The sooner the little learners of the world taste the triumph that comes with an ability to spell "cat," the better positioned they will be to succeed in their academic endeavors.
+The sooner the little learners of the world taste the triumph that comes with an ability to spell cat, the better positioned they will be to succeed in their academic endeavors.
 As you continue to shape lives, check out these free spelling printables.